Go to our other sites

 Working with governments

 News & blog

 Keep up to date with news from Cambridge and its schools around the world.

-Over 250 Cambridge teachers and heads of schools made their way to the fourth annual La Rete conference in Italy last month to share best practice and hear the latest developments from Cambridge International Examinations and Cambridge English.
+Over 250 Cambridge teachers and heads of schools made their way to the fourth annual La Rete conference in Italy last month to share best practice and hear the latest developments from Cambridge Assessment International Education and Cambridge English.